Cenmrev/V2RayX/README.md

 As default, V2RayX will open a socks5 proxy at port `1081` as the main inbound, as well as a http proxy at port `8001` as an inboundDetour.

+V2RayX provide three modes:
+* Global Mode: V2RayX asks macOS to route all internet traffic to v2ray core if the network traffic obeys operating system's network rules.
+* PAC Mode: macOS will determine the routing based on a pac file and some traffic may be routed to v2ray core.
+* Manual Mode: V2RayX will not modify any macOS network settings, but only start or stop v2ray core.

+Options in menu list `Routing Rule` determine how v2ray core deals with incoming traffic.
+Core routing rules apply to all three modes above.

 ### auto-run on login

 Open macOS System Preferences -> Users & Group -> Login Items, add V2RayX.app to